bcryptop2p/sellout/README.md

 # Sell Out

 The best way to checkout in a dApp.
+Sell Out is an entire checkout flow in a single React component.

 ## Repo and Demo Site
 🕺 Demo Site: https://sellout-ten.vercel.app/ </br>